oxiby/book/src/guide/generics.md

 We'll find out in the next chapter.

 > [!WARNING]
-> The type checker is not implemented yet, so the `add.ob` module will actually compile just fine.
+> This type checking is not implemented yet, so the `add.ob` module will actually compile just fine.